bevynfernandes/PyBrowser/README.md

 - theme (str, optional): Dark or Light theme to use for the app.
 Defaults to value in config.json.
 - adblock (bool, optional): Enable or disable adblocking in the browser.
 Defaults to value in config.json.
 - debug (bool, optional): Print debug logging.
 Defaults to False.
+- qapp_flags (str, optional): Flags to pass to QApplication.
+Defaults to value in config.json.

 ## API Server